-33 (F) A person, other than a student of a primary and secondary facility, specifically 34 authorized by the board of education of the county or principal of the school where the property is 35 located to conduct programs with valid educational purposes; 36 (G) A person who, as otherwise permitted by the provisions of this article, possesses an 37 unloaded firearm or deadly weapon in a motor vehicle or leaves an unloaded firearm or deadly 38 weapon in a locked motor vehicle; 39 (H) Programs or raffles conducted with the approval of the county board of education or 40 school which include the display of unloaded firearms; 41 (I) The official mascot of West Virginia University, commonly known as the Mountaineer, 42 acting in his or her official capacity; 43 (J) The official mascot of Parkersburg South High School, commonly known as the Patriot, 44 acting in his or her official capacity; or 45 (K) Any person, 21 years old or older, who has a valid concealed handgun permit.
-That 46 person may possess a concealed handgun while in a motor vehicle in a parking lot, traffic circle, or 47 other areas of vehicular ingress or egress to a public school: Provided , That: 48 (i) When he or she is occupying the vehicle, the person stores the handgun out of view 49 from persons outside the vehicle; or 50 (ii) When he or she is not occupying the vehicle, the person stores the handgun out of view 51 from persons outside the vehicle, the vehicle is locked, and the handgun is in a glove box or other 52 interior compartment, or in a locked trunk, or in a locked container securely fixed to the vehicle; or 53 (L) A school security officer as defined in §15-2D-3 of this code authorized to carry a 54 firearm and who meets the requirements set forth in §15-2D-3 and §18-5-52 of this code.
-55 (3) A person violating this subsection is guilty of a felony and, upon conviction thereof, shall 56 be imprisoned in a state correctional facility for a definite term of years of not less than two years nor more than 10 years, or fined not more than \$5,000, or both fined and imprisoned.
+- (F) A person, other than a student of a primary and secondary facility, specifically authorized by the board of education of the county or principal of the school where the property is located to conduct programs with valid educational purposes; - (G) A person who, as otherwise permitted by the provisions of this article, possesses an unloaded firearm or deadly weapon in a motor vehicle or leaves an unloaded firearm or deadly weapon in a locked motor vehicle; - (H) Programs or raffles conducted with the approval of the county board of education or school which include the display of unloaded firearms; - (I) The official mascot of West Virginia University, commonly known as the Mountaineer, acting in his or her official capacity; - (J) The official mascot of Parkersburg South High School, commonly known as the Patriot, acting in his or her official capacity; or - (K) Any person, 21 years old or older, who has a valid concealed handgun permit.
+That person may possess a concealed handgun while in a motor vehicle in a parking lot, traffic circle, or other areas of vehicular ingress or egress to a public school: Provided, That: - (i) When he or she is occupying the vehicle, the person stores the handgun out of view from persons outside the vehicle; er - (ii) When he or she is not occupying the vehicle, the person stores the handgun out of view from persons outside the vehicle, the vehicle is locked, and the handgun is in a glove box or other interior compartment, or in a locked trunk, or in a locked container securely fixed to the vehicle; or - (L) A school security officer as defined in §15-2D-3 authorized to carry a firearm and who meets the requirements set forth in §15-2D-3 and §18-5-52.

+(3) A person violating this subsection is guilty of a felony and, upon conviction thereof, shall be imprisoned in a state correctional facility for a definite term of years of not less than two years nor more than 10 years, or fined not more than \$5,000, or both fined and imprisoned.